 Rise Against Hunger Eastern North Carolina was founded in 2007 and serves most of Eastern North Carolina and northeastern South Carolina.
-In 2019, more than 7,400 local volunteers and partnering organizations, including First Presbyterian Church in Fayetteville, Bethany Free Will Baptist Church in Winterville and the Epiphany School of Global Studies in New Bern, have helped build the local movement to end global hunger.
+In 2019, more than 7,400 local volunteers and partnering organizations, including First Presbyterian Church in Fayetteville, St. Timothy’s Episcopal Church in Greenville, and the Epiphany School of Global Studies in New Bern, have helped build the local movement to end global hunger.
 In this region alone, through 2019, about 15.5 million meals have been packaged to benefit 23 countries around the globe.

 We welcome volunteers to assist with the behind-the-scenes projects that make our Rise Against Hunger Experience Events possible.
 Projects include labeling bags, washing dishes and preparing materials for upcoming events.
 Please complete our volunteer interest form today and we’ll be in touch very soon!
 If you are interested in hosting a Rise Against Hunger Experience meal packaging event, please complete the form below.